Improving Radio Reception

 Radio performance is important, but for radio reception the antenna is vital, and can be a relatively simple way to improve reception.
 If your radio has an external antenna connection on the back, a simple antenna made of wire would likely be of help, or a more elaborate antenna in your attic or on the roof is also possible.

-FM Antennas
+FM Antennas:

-For FM broadcasting, the antennas are very important, and the built-in radio antennas can often be inadequate.
+Built-in radio antennas can often be inadequate.
 Adding an external antenna can be a relatively simple way to improve reception.
 Does your radio have external antenna connections on the back?
-A simple dipole antenna made of wire would likely be of help, or a more elaborate antenna in your attic or on the roof is also possible.
+A simple dipole antenna made of wire could be helpful, or a more elaborate antenna in your attic or on the roof is also possible.
+Experiment with the location and orientation of the antenna.

-AM Antennas
+AM Antennas:

-The built-in radio antennas for AM usually do a good job, but if your radio has an external AM antenna connection on the back, a simple wire or loop can be of help.
+Built-in radio antennas for AM usually do a good job, but if your radio has an external AM antenna connection on the back, a simple wire or loop can be of help.

-The orientation of the radio with its internal “bar” antenna can be important — always try rotating your AM radio to find the best signal.
+The orientation of the radio with its internal “bar” antenna can be important — try rotating your AM radio to find the best signal.
 This is also true of external loop antennas that you might try — don’t hesitate to experiment with the shape and location of the antenna.

 Interference